Phylliida/mamba_interp/How to mamba.md

 etc.

-This might seem strange, and it is.
+This might seem strange.
 However, it's not entirely unreasonable because due to selection (see the Selection section below) $\Delta, A, B, C$ are a function of the entire vector, not just the current component being used.

 </details>